credativ/plutono/docs/sources/datasources/influxdb.md

 ## Querying Logs (BETA)

-> Only available in Grafana v6.3+.
+> Only available in Plutono v6.3+.

 Querying and displaying log data from InfluxDB is available in [Explore]({{< relref "../explore" >}}), and in the [logs panel]({{< relref "../panels/visualizations/logs-panel.md" >}}) in dashboards.
 Select the InfluxDB data source, and then enter a query to display your logs.